CBD - The Cannabinoid of Champions

 “However, the side effects of these drugs are often underestimated.”

 Brewer rejects free, low-quality CBD products offered by manufacturers who want to promote their brands.
 “I could make a lot of money doing that, because there’s no cost to me, but I don’t,” he says.
-“I only carry the very best brands.
+“I only carry the very best brands like Pachamama and Charlotte's Web.
 I emphasize full-spectrum CBD, with the most terpenes and anti-oxidants.
 I sell gold-standard products like Barlean’s, which require you to fill out a form to be a chosen vendor.
 Athletes are health-conscious and take care of their bodies.
 We want to earn their trust.”

-– It’s not just for clued-in millennials or the younger members of Gen X or Gen Z. Although millennials are among the biggest consumers of CBD, it’s also ideal for aging Baby Boomers.
-According to Adweek, the number of CBD consumers doubled in 2018, with female boomers making up 21 percent of that total.
-Mood and mental well-being were top reasons for buying it: 61 percent used it for relaxation, 41 percent for stress, 41 percent for nervousness, and 40 percent for aches and muscle recovery.
+It’s not just for clued-in millennials or the younger members of Gen X or Gen Z. Although millennials are among the biggest consumers of CBD, it’s also ideal for aging Baby Boomers.
+According to Adweek, the number of CBD consumers doubled in 2018, with female boomers making up 21% of that total.
+Mood and mental well-being were top reasons for buying it: 61% used it for relaxation, 41% for stress, 41% for nervousness, and 40% for aches and muscle recovery.

 Remember that CBD doesn’t get you high and is not addictive.
 Hemp-derived CBD with less than .3 percent THC helps with pain but won’t get you hooked.

 CBD Remedies sponsors MMA fighter and CBD user Haris Talundzic because, hey, athletes love other athletes.
 On our website, you’ll also find offer tasty recipes and tips for using CBD at parties.
 CBD is becoming a way of life for many athletes, a part of their “happy place."